zacksecai/ERDF-Framework/README.md

 **Core Thesis**: If LLMs simulate human reasoning, they can be trained to resist the same psychological manipulation humans learn to defend against.

 ERDF **does not** attempt to “patch the brain.”
-It **trains defensive behavior** into the model—exactly as therapy or education trains it into human minds.
+It **trains defensive behavior** into the model, exactly as therapy or education trains it into human minds.
 ---

 ## 🧪 Phase 0: Theory Under Review